Hyundai Kona Electric interior, dashboard & comfort

 - 1VerdictThe Hyundai Kona Electric boasts fashionable looks, reasonable pricing and – crucially – a range that meets or beats that offered by many rivals

-- 5Interior, dashboard & comfort - currently readingThe Hyundai Kona Electric offers lots of toys to play with in a refined comfortable interior
+- 5Interior, dashboard & comfort - currently readingThe Hyundai Kona Electric offers a refined, comfortable interior and lots of standard kit for your money, whichever trim level you choose

 - 7Reliability & safety ratingThe Hyundai Kona Electric scored five Euro NCAP stars for safety, and the brand's reliability record is enviable